Finance record 2019/20 - Table 5: Tuition fees and education contracts

 - Head 4 - Research training support grants

-- Head 6 - HE course fees (Wales only)
+- Head 6 - HE course fees

 - Table 5 provides further analysis of tuition fees and education contracts analysed by domicile, mode, level and source.

 - The total of tuition fees in this table should match the audited financial statements.

 - This table should cover all fee income, including short courses, self-financing full-cost courses funded by private/non-private sources and support grants in respect of all and only those students on courses for which fees are charged.
 It should include income arising from courses provided for other bodies where the provider charges either a block fee to cover a specified number of students or a fee per individual student.
 Income relating to the teaching of NHS personnel (e.g. nursing or midwifery courses) should be also be included.

 - This table should include fee income from students who are registered with the HEP.
 Fees for students who have been subcontracted in from another provider should not be included in this table and should instead be shown in subcontracted course fees in Table 6, subhead 4h.